-There’s a lot of components that make up a bike, and like many people in the industry, we’re guilty of assuming you know all about them!
+There’s a lot of components that make up a bike, and like many people in the industry we’re guilty of assuming you know all about them!
 To help ‘translate’ some items you’ll see on our specifications, we’ve put together a list of things you may not have heard of before.
 Of course, if you see something on our site that leaves you confused, and there’s no answer on this page, please send us an email (we might even add it to our list to help others, so please don’t be shy!):

 Low Step – This refers to the top tube of the bikes frame.
-On Low Step models the top tube is either slanted or curved to offer a much lower stand over height
+On Low Step models the top tube is either slanted or curved to offer a much lower stand over height which is easier to step over when getting on or off the bike

 6061 Alloy – This is simply the grading of aluminium material we use for our frames